Gardener’s Hands 101: Protection & Cleaning Tips

 - Luffa Sponge

 Drizzle liquid soap over bristles before scrubbing underneath fingernails.
-They can also be used to lightly scrub hands but be careful not to break or scrape skin.
+They can also be used on hands but be careful not to break or scrape skin.

-- Tip: Make a garden scrub bag by filling an empty mesh bag (from veggies) or a leg of panty hose with leftover soap pieces.
-Tie shut and hang by the garden tap so you can lather up and exfoliate with the bag while you’re outside.
+- Tip: Fill an empty mesh bag (from veggies) or a leg of panty hose with leftover soap pieces.
+Tie shut and hang by the outdoor tap so you can lather up and exfoliate with the bag while outside.

-Our hands can get quite dry from gardening since we’re washing them so often.
-Here are some ideas for moisturizing them with items from the pantry:
+Here are some ideas for moisturizing with items from the pantry:

 - Baby oil

-If your cuticles are taking a hit, try massaging a bit of warm olive oil into them.
+If cuticles are taking a hit, try massaging a bit of warm olive oil into them.

 4 oz mason’s sand